| |

 Row 4 (wrong side): As Row 2

 For Row 4, you will repeat Row 2.
-Below you can see the difference between the wrong and right sides after 4 rows.
+Below you can see the difference between the wrong (first image) and right (second image) sides after 4 rows.

 To continue with the star stitch pattern, you will simply repeat Rows 2 and 3 and make sure you finish on a Row 2 repeat.